 All blocks are of the same size – slightly smaller than a modern A3 sheet.
 Each consists four rows of cards, with six cards per row in the majority of the blocks.
-Three blocks are notably different in having only five slighly wider cards in each row.
-Two of these are the only ones to contain tarot trumps; together they contain all trumps and court cards of a standard tarot deck.
-Given the stylistic similarity and the very peculiar distribution of the trumps between them, it is obvious that they are part of the same deck.
+Three blocks from the main collection are notably different in having only five slighly wider cards in each row.
+Two of these are the only ones to contain tarot trumps; together they contain all trumps and court cards of a standard tarot pack.
+Given the stylistic similarity and the very peculiar distribution of the trumps between them, it is obvious that they are part of the same pack.

 The third of these blocks contains all cards from ace to ten in the suits of bastoni (batons) and spade (swords).
-Again, stylistical and pragmatical reasons indicate that it is part of the same deck as the previous two.
-A lost block with the same structure, only with the suits of coppe (cups) and denari (coins), would complete the set of four blocks of 20 cards each for a 78-card tarot deck (two positions are left blank in the first block).
+Again, stylistical and pragmatical reasons indicate that it is part of the same pack as the previous two.
+A lost block with the same structure, only with the suits of coppe (cups) and denari (coins), would complete the set of four blocks of 20 cards each for a standard 78-card tarot pack (two positions are left blank in the first block).

 In the diagrams, the background colour denote the proportion of the area of each card is preserved when the combination of all fragments are considered: